mauricioklein/mauricioklein.github.io/_posts/2018-02-19-ordinal-date-on-jekyll.md

 This template expects two parameters: the date to be formatted and the desired template.

 The trick lays on the last line: after the date is formatted, Liquid replaces all the `%o` occurrences by the calculated ordinal day.
-That means, if we provided the template `%B %o, %Y`, the formatted date will be something like `January 3rd, 2018`.
+That means, if we provide the template `%B %o, %Y`, the formatted date will be something like `January 3rd, 2018`.

 The `%o` is just a placeholder defined by myself.
 You can use anything you want, as long it